simply-logical/prolog-book-template/src/text/sphinx_prolog_infobox.md

 {ref}`Custom Reference to the First Box <ibox:one>`.

 :::{seealso}
-For more infomration, see the [referencing overview] available in the Jupyter Book documentation.
+For more information, see the [referencing overview] available in the Jupyter Book documentation.
 :::